konturio/front-facing-api-tests/stress-tests/event-api/README.md

 # Stress tests for event API

 Tests are written in TypeScript and are run by Node.js, provide outputs to console and files, analyze this outputs and provide a report.
 The tests can run in the CI pipeline, both one by one and in parallel.
 Written for the Kontur Events API.
-See more https://apps.kontur.io/events/swagger-ui/index.html?configUrl=/events/v3/api-docs/swagger-config#/.
+See more ([Swagger UI](https://apps.kontur.io/events/swagger-ui/index.html?configUrl=/events/v3/api-docs/swagger-config#/)).
 You can run just one test at once.

 ## Running api tests